sonagarajan/vault-curator/README.md

 # vault-curator

 Send notes to gmail and get it saved in obsidian.
+Using google drive folder as obsidian vault.

 WIP - loading existing obsidian folder structure/tags/templates (as embeddings) and save file into corresponding folder using AI.